mflorence99/serverx-ts/README.md

 The `OpenAPI` `handler` creates a `YAML` response that describes the entire ServeRX-ts application.

 > Notice how an `InfoObject` can be passed to `HttpApp`, `AWSLambdaApp` and so on to fulfill the [OpenAPI specification](https://swagger.io/specification/).
-The excellent [OpenApi3-TS](https://github.com/metadevpro/openapi3-ts) package is a ServeRX-ts dependency and its model definitions can ve imported for type-safety.
+The excellent [OpenApi3-TS](https://github.com/metadevpro/openapi3-ts) package is a ServeRX-ts dependency and its model definitions can be imported for type-safety.

 #### Informational Annotations